Last updated on January 2, 2024

 Much to my surprise, there isn’t just one Christmas market in Hamburg.
 There are actually plenty of various Christmas markets scattered around the city!
 Unlike what I’m normally used to, some of them aren’t concentrated in one place.
 Instead, they branch out into the neighbouring streets and squares, so it’s often hard to tell where one ends and another begins.
 Talk about spreading the holiday cheer!

 A bit of a fun fact: on our first full day in the city, we thought we were walking around one enormous Christmas market.
 As we later found out, they were actually three separate markets located within a close range!

 During our short visit in Germany’s second-largest city, we visited four different Christmas markets.
-After leaving the main railway station, we entered Spitalerstraße, one of the city’s central shopping districts, and were immediately given a pre-taste of Hamburg’s festive spirit!
+After leaving the main railway station, we entered Spitalerstraße.
+It’s one of the city’s central shopping districts and it immediately gave us a pre-taste of Hamburg’s festive spirit!